1999 Jiji earthquake: Central Taiwan

-In Nantou County, towns such as Puli suffered heavy damage, and there were 846 deaths, 153 missing and 1,889 injuries.
+In Nantou County, towns such as Puli suffered heavy damage, with 846 deaths, 153 missing and 1,889 injuries.
 Due to the relatively remote location of many of the affected settlements, aid from the central government took some time to reach some survivors.
-About 80 percent of houses in Zhongliao were severely damaged or destroyed.
+About 80% of houses in Zhongliao were severely damaged or destroyed.

 At least 1,074 deaths and 3,648 injuries were reported in Taichung County, where 3,211 houses were destroyed.
 The Port of Taichung, one of Taiwan's major commercial harbours, was badly damaged and had to be temporarily closed.

 Northern Taiwan

-In Taipei City, far from the epicenter of the quake, buildings were shaken.
-The 12-story Tunghsing Building, collapsed as a result of the tremor.
-Eighty-seven people died in the rubble of the building, which was later found to be unsoundly built, with structural pillars and beams stuffed with plastic bottles and newspaper instead of brick and concrete.
+In Taipei City, far from the epicentre of the quake, the 12-storey Tunghsing Building collapsed, resulting in 87 deaths.
+The building was later found to be unsoundly built: structural pillars and beams were stuffed with plastic bottles and newspaper instead of brick and concrete.
 Blame for the collapse was levelled by survivors at both the construction company which built the high-rise and local government for lax enforcement of building codes and safety standards.
 Five people were indicted in the wake of the disaster.

 Economic damage

 The Taiwan Stock Exchange was closed for business for five days following the earthquake.
-A significant proportion of the world supply of computer memory chips (RAM) was at the time made in Taiwan, and the six-day shutdown of Hsinchu Science Park and other factories resulting from the quake caused computer memory prices to triple on world markets.
-With Taiwan struggling to recover from the after-effects of the 1997 Asian financial crisis, the economic damage of the earthquake was a great cause for concern, with estimates that the total cost would be some 10% of the entire gross domestic product of the country in 1999.
+A significant portion of the world supply of computer memory chips (RAM) was at the time made in Taiwan, and the six-day shutdown of Hsinchu Science Park and other factories resulting from the quake caused computer memory prices to triple on world markets.
+With Taiwan struggling to recover from the after-effects of the 1997 Asian financial crisis, the economic damage of the earthquake was great cause for concern, with estimates that the total cost would be some 10% of the entire gross domestic product of the country in 1999.

 Causes of building collapse and public reaction

 The immediate rescue efforts were still ongoing when public anger began to mount at shoddy construction that many felt was responsible for the high number of casualties.
-Legal building codes, enforcement of those codes, and the construction companies themselves all came in for criticism.
+Criticism was directed at legal building codes, enforcement of those codes, and the construction companies themselves.
 Constructors and architects of modern buildings that collapsed were detained by the authorities, their assets frozen and travel documents seized.
 One of the issues highlighted after the quake was "soft stories": high, open ground floors in high-rise buildings with little structural support.
 This led to the ground floor collapsing first in a quake, either toppling the other floors or starting a pancake collapse.
 Buildings in Taiwan over 50 m tall require a peer review process; no building that had undergone this process collapsed, contrasting with a number of dramatic failures of buildings just under 50 metres in height.